jonsag/pi-heating/README.md

 If using LCD:
 =============================
 The LCD and buttons will work if:
-* there is a schedule that always keep a low temperature
+* you have a schedule that always keep a low temperature
-* a single mode that pulls up the temperature
+* you have a single mode that pulls up the temperature
-* a single timer that pulls up the temperature
+* you have a single timer that pulls up the temperature

 $ sudo ./pi-heating-LCD-install.sh